Flight-Free-UK/flight_free_uk_website/source/posts/2021-podcast-series-reflections-in-2021.html.markdown

 I took the overnight coach to Cornwall.
 It wasn’t quite as nice as getting a train but it was comfortable enough.
 Travelling overnight, you don’t waste any time and when you get there in the morning, you feel fresh enough.
 It was a lovely week, the weather was really good, and when it’s like that there’s not really anywhere else I’d rather be.

+> "The weather in Cornwall was really good, and when it’s like that there’s not really anywhere else I’d rather be."

-My tips for the coach…  there’s no shame in making yourself as comfortable as possible!
+My tips for the coach: there’s no shame in making yourself as comfortable as possible!
 Take a pillow or a neck pillow, an eye mask and earplugs.
 Get there early to get a good seat.
 For me, that means the seat with the most leg room.
 I would also recommend going with someone else: I did it on my own but I can imagine that would be a little bit more fun if you had someone to chat to.
 There are some really nice views down by Plymouth and through Cornwall as you arrive there in the morning.

 #### Sunita